In IUB or IUPUI campus housing, how do I connect to the network?

 - IU Bloomington: In Briscoe, Union Street Center,

-3rd & Union, Rose Hall, and Tulip Tree apartments, you will need
+3rd & Union, Spruce Hall, and Tulip Tree apartments, you will need

 to provide your own standard Cat 5 or Cat 6 Ethernet straight-through